 It’s easy to get lazy when a business can pick the low hanging fruit available in an easy marketplace.

 Markets shrink, funding dries up, prospects aren’t as easily found, or profitability margins decrease.
 So what do you do?
-Many business owners don’t know how to tweak their marketing and sales systems, so they can track the numbers at each step in the sales process and grow in new directions.
+Many business owners don’t know how to tweak their marketing and sales systems, so they can track the marketing numbers at each step in the sales process and grow in new directions.
+For example, important performance metrics like Key Performance Indicators (KPI) measure specific goals for your businesses that can reach across multiple sectors.

 I have seen (in several industries) that the businesses who have weekly sales meetings, track their numbers, and hold team members accountable, are successful … while those that guess and “assume” are usually out of business.
 It’s just a matter of time.